 The STEM Education Coalition asserts that STEM education must be “elevated as a national priority,” as this type of instruction is linked to our nation’s economic prosperity and ability to compete in the global market.
 We hear echoes of this sentiment as well within the Common Core State Standard mission statement, challenging teachers to increase rigor and real-world application of content for K-12 students.

 Now, as a classroom teacher or principal, you may ask yourself: What does this initiative have to do with me?
 In a word: everything.
 STEM education is not just about more math classes, one-to-one iPads, or AP Physics labs.
 It’s about creating a student-centered, inquiry-based classroom where students discover the natural (and real-world) connection between science, technology, engineering, and math.
 And we can add reading and writing to this list, as well, as we know that literacy skills are the foundation to all other content areas.

 Our youngest students are all scientists at heart.
 They are constantly wondering “why,” experimenting and exploring the world around them, and making new connections from their ever-expanding knowledge.
 As educators, we want to keep this flame of curiosity burning bright in our students throughout their entire lives.
-During our upcoming webinar, we will view classroom instruction through the lens of inquiry-based learning with an emphasis on problem-solving and critical thinking skills.
 Our goal is to make STEM a classroom priority for all teachers.
 To achieve this, we have to take our place as the innovators, educators, and leaders of this generation.